Waverly Chalk Paint Review – Sofa Table Makeover

 Here’s what the table looked like before.

-It’s an oak veneered sofa table that was made in china.
+It’s an oak veneered sofa table that was made in China.
 Upon closer inspection, it looks like it was refinished fairly recently, so it was in pretty good condition.

 But holy moly, that stain they used was definitely too orange for me!

-Prepare Table for Paint
+Prepare Furniture for Paint

 Check out this post on how to prepare furniture for paint for more details on the first things to do before painting furniture.

 First I removed the hardware from the drawers.
-There is actually only one drawer on here, even though there looks like there are 3.
+There is actually only one drawer on here, even though it looks like there are 3.
+So I had to flip over the table to get the hardware off the fake drawers.

 Then, just like with every other time I paint furniture, I wiped it down really well to remove any gunk, dirt, or grease that could be on it.

 But instead of using my typical Krud Kutter that I love, I opted to wipe it down with an old rag and some Dawn dish soap in a bucket of hot water.
+Learn more about how to clean furniture before painting here!

 I’m telling you, this makeover is really taking everything back to the basics, the cheapest way to try to get a high-end-looking finish!